 Be prepared: Shop period kits now to prevent leaks.

 Period Tracker Lite

 Hannah described this period tracker app using the words “cutesy” and “kindergarten classroom,” which once again I found spot on.
 The design reminds me of those interactive learning games kids use.

-This app automatically sets your cycle to 28 days (ugh), but you can log flow-specific factors like spotting or irregularities, and you can choose from over 30 moods, so that kind of makes up for the whole automatic cycle thing.
-Another little add-on in this period app is that you can track your steps, which is pretty random, but I can’t say I hate it.
+This app automatically sets a cycle to 28 days (ugh), but your teen can log flow-specific factors like spotting or irregularities, and can choose from over 30 moods, so that kind of makes up for the whole automatic cycle thing.
+Another little add-on in this period app is that it can track steps, which is pretty random, but I can’t say I hate it.

 I found this app to be way more straightforward than some of the others I tried.
 I appreciated this because let’s be serious – my period is already annoying enough, I don’t need to deal with navigating a confusing app on top of that.
 This app has a pink, dreamy design which I really enjoy.

-You can customize your period and cycle length (yay!) and Flo helps you keep track of an irregular period by tracking the symptoms that generally indicate your period is on its way, like sleep patterns, temperature and mood.
-This period estimator also rewards you for using it – the more info you log, the more Flo will send you health insights, tips and articles based on the information you’ve logged.
+You can customize period and cycle length (yay!) and Flo helps your teen keep track of an irregular period by tracking the symptoms that generally indicate a period is on its way, like sleep patterns, temperature and mood.
+This period estimator also rewards you for using it – the more info you log, the more Flo will send your teen health insights, tips and articles based on the information they've logged.
 It's a pretty comprehensive period tracking app.